bluemoon71/runXjava/README.md

-In addition to the Apache License, the code for runXjava was created using Java SE NetBeans IDE Installer, which is associated with the  GNU General Public License GPL Version 2 license aggrement.
+In addition to the Apache License, the code for runXjava was created using Java SE NetBeans IDE Installer, which is licensed under the  GNU General Public License GPL Version 2 license aggrement.

 # runXjava